-The key to success in any endeavor is measurement.
+The key to success in any endeavour is measurement.

 I mean that quite literally.
 Without a quantifiable sense of where you are vs. where you were, you can’t know (in any meaningful way) whether you’ve succeeded or not.